-a.
+- a.
 Withdrawal Presumed.
-A student who fails to apply for leave of absence, and who fails to attend regularly scheduled classes for a period of more than the number of absences, is presumed to have withdrawn from the Law School.
-A student who has withdrawn from the law school is eligible to return to the Law School pursuant to the regulations stated herein.
+A student who fails to apply for leave of absence, and who fails to attend regularly scheduled classes for a period of more than the permitted number of absences, is presumed to have withdrawn from the currently registered cours(es).
+A student who has completed a leave of absence for more than the permitted maximum leaves of absence as defined in this handbook, is presumed to have withdrawn from the Law School. - b.

-- b.
 Leave of Absence.
 A student who must drop all classes for good cause, such as death or illness of a family member, job change, active duty assignment in the armed forces or other good cause, may apply for leave of absence for personal reasons for a period of up to one year.
 A leave of absence will be granted freely, subject to the limitations for medical leave of absence set out in Section (D)(3) herein. - c.
 Ineligible to Take Course While on Leave.
-A student may not register for any course work while on leave of absence, but may make up any deferred final examinations and complete any incomplete seminar papers, course papers or directed research papers outstanding on the date the leave of absence was granted. - d.
+A student may not register for any course work while on leave of absence, but may make up any deferred final examinations and complete any

+- incomplete course papers or directed research papers outstanding on the date the leave of absence was granted. - d.
 Term.
 Leave of absence will normally be granted for a period of one academic semester.
-If a student on leave of absence wishes to extend the leave of absence for an additional semester, the student must submit a written request for extension together with evidence to support the need for the extension. - e.
+If a student on leave of absence wishes to extend the leave of absence for an additional semester, the student must submit a written request for extension together with evidence to support the need for the extension.
+A maximum of three (3) consecutive leave of absences may be permitted.
+A student who does not register for any course work after a third consecutive leave of absence will be withdrawn from the program. - e.
 Tuition.
-If a student takes a leave of absence from the degree program, the tuition charges will be prorated starting from the date that the Bursar's Office receives instructions from the Graduate, International, Compliance, and Legal Studies (GICLS) Office.
+If a student takes a leave of absence from the degree program, the tuition charges will be prorated starting from the date that the Bursar's Office receives instructions from the Graduate, International, Compliance, and Legal Studies (GICLS) Office. - f.
+Effect on Period Within Which Degree Must Be Obtained. leave of absence does not toll the requirement for completion of legal studies set out in Sections (III)(B)(1)(g), (III)(B)(2)(h), and (III)(B)(3)(g) of the Student Handbook/Academic Code.